 Every week.
 For free.

 We spend up to 35 percent of our productive time at work.
-Shouldn’t we at least make it, so it doesn’t suck?
+Shouldn’t we make the best of it?